And this is your undocumented anchorman sitting in, Mark Stein.

 This would be child abuse in any other scenario.

-The entire North Pole is gone.
+The entire North Pole has gone.

 What's the big deal?

-Uh this is this is, as I said, in any other scenario, this would be child abuse.
+This is, as I said, in any other scenario, this would be child abuse.

-Uh this climate alarmin alarmism.
+This climate alarmism.

 Now, you know, we've been talking about big government today.

-I think one of the heartening things at this ludicrous Copenhagen uh summit is that you can reach a point where what's being contemplated is so insane that that people will eventually go, whoa, let's hold on here a minute.
+I think one of the heartening things at this ludicrous Copenhagen summit is that you can reach a point where what's being contemplated is so insane that people will eventually go, whoa, let's hold on here a minute.

-Uh and luckily that's what happened uh at Copenhagen.
+And luckily, that's what happened at Copenhagen.

-What's disgraceful is in fact we relied on the Chinese Politburo to save us from ourselves.
+What's disgraceful is, in fact, we relied on the Chinese Politburo to save us from ourselves.

-He was like uh he was like Zhang Xiaoping's successor.
+He was like Zheng Xiaoping's successor.

 He liked to do Elvis impersonations.